ProtDos/Veilo/README.md

 buildozer android debug
 ```
 The result will be within the bin/ directory.
-> Note:
+> [!Warning]
-> This is only for android.
+> Please note: This is only for android.
+You can export it for IOS too using `buildozer ios debug` and use it with Flightest, but no support currently provided

 ### Prerequisites